 A small parking area is present in field 18.
 This car park is not available to the public on a daily basis but is opened by SRWT when holding events or meetings on the reserve.
 The car park substrate comprises a heavy plastic mesh through which the grass grows.
-It requires strimming on an annual basis.
+It requires strimming several times over the summer months on an annual basis.